rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/manage-cluster-templates.md

 - In order to show in the form for creating new clusters, the cluster template's Helm chart must have the `catalog.cattle.io/type:cluster-template` annotation.
 - In order to use a template as part of continuous delivery/GitOps, the cluster template needs to be deployed in the `fleet-local` namespace of the `local` cluster.
 - All values must be set in the `values.yaml` of the template.
-- Fleet repositories must follow the guidelines on [this page.](https://fleet.rancher.io/gitrepo-content) For RKE2 cluster templates, that means a `fleet.yaml` file must be added to the repository.
+- Fleet repositories must follow these [guidelines](https://fleet.rancher.io/gitrepo-content).
+For RKE2 cluster templates, that means a `fleet.yaml` file must be added to the repository.

 :::